 Surescripts automated IT processes and failover operations to speed network appliance and server deployment, issue resolution, and launch of new applications to customers—which led to 2 hours per service saved during failover incidents.

 But even after they’re tested, packaged, and released, the source code behind each Red Hat product remains open.
 So you can modify any aspect of our tools.
 And the playbooks behind our automation platform are always evolving as we help users improve (and add) playbooks in real time.

-Red Hat® Ansible® Automation Platform is a subscription product that includes all the tools needed to implement enterprise-wide automation, including playbooks, a visual dashboard, and analytics.
+Red Hat Ansible Automation Platform is a subscription product that includes all the tools needed to implement enterprise-wide automation, including playbooks, a visual dashboard, an event-driven solution, and analytics.
 You’ll get certified content from our robust partner ecosystem, access to hosted management services, life cycle technical support, and expert knowledge gained from our success with thousands of customers.

 Answer a few short questions to find out how much time you could save by using Ansible Automation Platform across your organization.

 Red Hat offers interactive labs in a preconfigured Red Hat Ansible Automation Platform environment.
 You can use these labs to experiment, practice, and learn how to create, manage, and scale network and IT practices efficiently—from rapid development and deployment, to simplified operations and analytics, to consistent end-to-end user experiences.